'The same nonsense I was dealing with in 1995': Women journalists warn of Covid-19 equality setback - Press Gazette

 “When I started out there were hardly any women involved, it became better over the years but sadly we are back at almost square one.
 I’m still the only female in conferences more often than not.
 Despite award-winning female voices, positions of power are held by far more males.

-“Childcare, maternity, part=-time working are all still huge issues.
+“Childcare, maternity, part-time working are all still huge issues.
 Countless examples of downsizing newsrooms where women part-time workers are adversely hit.
 I question whether this will ever be resolved.”

 [Read more: Study reveals exclusion of female voices in coverage of Covid-19 pandemic]